A minister’s son is accused of murdering farmers – so why hasn’t he been arrested yet?

 Earlier in the day, the Supreme Court, which was hearing a petition regarding the events at Lakhimpur Kheri, asked Uttar Pradesh to submit a status report by Friday.
 “How many people have been arrested?” it asked.

-Hours later, the police pasted a notice outside Ajay Mishra’s home, summoning Ashish Mishra to appear before them to be questioned on Friday morning.
+However even after this there was no arrest.
+Hours later, all the police did was paste a notice outside Ajay Mishra’s home, summoning him to appear before them to be questioned on Friday morning.

 His father, who delivered the threat, is still a minister in the Modi government.